 Grand Rapids Arch

-About his arches, the artist says, “The arch seemed an appropriate form to talk about ideas of travel because the stone, out of the context of an archway or a building, a free-standing arch, has a sense of a stone taking a walk; a stride; a movement.
+For Goldsworthy, the arch is a way to talk about movement, commenting, “The arch seemed an appropriate form to talk about ideas of travel because the stone, out of the context of an archway or a building, a free-standing arch, has a sense of a stone taking a walk; a stride; a movement.
 So that became the really important motivating idea behind the arches.”

 Andy Goldsworthy.
 Grand Rapids Arch, 2001/2005.
 Red sandstone, 216 x 426 x 87 inches.
 Gift of Fred and Lena Meijer. © Andy Goldsworthy.